gr-blog/gregros.dev/posts/typescript/02/conditional-overloads-work-when-conditional-types-fail.post.md

 description: ""
 ---
 %%%?
 How can we define methods that have different signatures depending on a type parameter?
-In this article, we’ll take a look at conditional types – but end up using a more subtle pattern using overload resolution.
+In this post, we’ll take a look at conditional types – but end up using a more subtle pattern using overload resolution.

 Let’s take a look!
 %%